 Activity 4: Step Back in Time at the Drive In Theater

-A Traverse City tradition, families have been enjoying the double feature at the Cherry Bowl Drive-In Theater for over sixty years.
-It’s one of the few remaining outdoor drive-in theaters in the country, and one where the Fabulous 50’s live on with original equipment including a nostalgic 1953 popcorn popper and a sound system powered by original vacuum tube motiograph amplifiers.
+Families have enjoyed the double feature at the Cherry Bowl Drive-In Theater for over sixty years.
+It’s one of the few remaining outdoor drive-in theaters in the country.
+Not to mention, it’s one where the Fabulous 50’s live on with original equipment including a nostalgic 1953 popcorn popper and a sound system powered by original vacuum tube motiograph amplifiers.

-Beyond the motion picture entertainment, kids love the miniature golf course and running between playground equipment, the sandbox, and inflatable bounce house.
+What’s more, kids love the miniature golf course and running between playground equipment, the sandbox, and inflatable bounce house.
 Inside Cherry Bowl Gifts & Goodies, they can build a souvenir stuffed animal.
-More than a concession stand, the food served at Cherry Bowl Drive-In is always fresh and homemade, and the movies shown here are family friendly–rated G and PG, with the occasional PG-13.
+More than a concession stand, the food served at Cherry Bowl Drive-In is always fresh and homemade.
+What’s more, the movies shown here are family friendly–rated G and PG, with the occasional PG-13.
 Website: www.cherrybowldrivein.com

-1 Great Place to Stay: Cherry Tree Inn & Suites
+1 Great Place to Stay in Traverse City with Kids: Cherry Tree Inn & Suites

-Nestled into the bend at the end of East Grand Traverse Bay, Cherry Tree Inn & Suites is at the end of the beach strip, yet near to some of the more kid-friendly venues (including Pirate’s Cove Adventure Park).
-While a bayside pool and spa is available to guests, kids may opt to spend the day making sand castles on the property’s sandy beach.
+Nestled into the bend at the end of East Grand Traverse Bay, Cherry Tree Inn & Suites is at the end of the beach strip.
+Yet it’s near some of the more kid-friendly venues (including Pirate’s Cove Adventure Park).
+A bayside pool and spa is available to guests.
+However, kids may opt to spend the day making sand castles on the property’s sandy beach.

-Ideal for large groups, many of the suite rooms include a kitchenette, living room, and outdoor balcony with sweeping views of the bay.
+Ideal for large groups, many of the suites include a kitchenette, living room, and outdoor balcony with sweeping views of the bay.
 Families will also appreciate a complimentary, continental breakfast and free shuttle service into downtown Traverse City.
 Website: www.cherrytreeinn.com

-1 Great Place to Eat: Sleder’s Family Tavern
+1 Great Place to Eat in Traverse City with Kids: Sleder’s Family Tavern

-The oldest continuously operated restaurant in the state of Michigan, Sleder’s Family Tavern specializes in burgers and sandwiches with a side of “moose chips” or a basket of Canadian smelt.
+Sleder’s Family Tavern is the oldest continuously operated restaurant in the state of Michigan.
+It specializes in burgers and sandwiches with a side of “moose chips” or a basket of Canadian smelt.
 Located in the city’s historic Lumbertown District, Sleder’s has kept its brass and mahogany décor, with antique lamps and ice cream parlor-style chairs.

-A highlight for kids is the opportunity to kiss Randolph, the restaurant’s Lucky “Smooching” Moose (one of forty mounted animals, including a jackalope and deer’s rear end).
+A highlight for kids is the opportunity to kiss Randolph, the restaurant’s Lucky “Smooching” Moose.
+Though they may be equally intrigued by additional mounted animals, including a jackalope and deer’s rear end.
 In warm weather, walk across the Randolph street for a sweet ice cream treat at the Dairy Lodge.
 We recommend the peanut butter and jelly sundae or the Cosmo cone; soft serve covered in crisp cereal and dipped in melted chocolate.
 Website: http://sleders.com